 So how do you migrate your site to Hypertext Transfer Protocol Secure?
 These are the steps you need to follow:

-1. You need to purchase an SSL (Secure Sockets Layer) Certificate.
+1. Purchase an SSL (Secure Sockets Layer) Certificate

 SSL Certificates are small data files that are installed on your web server that digitally attach a cryptographic key to your business details.
 When the https protocol is activated, it allows secure connections from your web server to the browser.

 A green padlock icon will appear in front of https when it is activated.

 There are 3 types from which to choose.
 The amount of data security is the same for all three levels, the additional validation offers increased customer trust.